Cricket: South Africa v Australia scoreboard Cricket: South Africa v Australia scoreboard

-Johannesburg, April 1, 2018 (AFP) - - Scores at the end of Australia's first innings on the third day of the fourth Test between South Africa and Australia at the Wanderers Stadium on Sunday:
+Johannesburg, April 1, 2018 (AFP) - - Scores on the third day of the fourth Test between South Africa and Australia at the Wanderers Stadium on Sunday:

 South Africa, first innings, 488